-- c.
 Net Settlement Distributed to Class Members.
-After making the above deductions in amounts approved by the Court, the Administrator will distribute the rest of the Gross Settlement (the "Net Settlement") by making Individual Class Payments to Participating Class Members based on their Class Period Workweeks. - d.
+After making the above deductions in amounts approved by the Court, the Administrator will distribute the rest of the Gross Settlement (the "Net Settlement") by making Individual Class Payments to Participating Class Members based on their Class Period Workweeks.

 Taxes Owed on Payments to Class Members.
-Plaintiff and Defendant are asking the Court to approve an allocation of 20% ("Wage Portion") and 80% of each Individual Class Payment to taxable wages to interest, penalties, and expense reimbursement ("Non-Wage Portion.).
+Plaintiff and Defendant are asking the Court to approve an allocation of 20% of each Individual Class Payment to taxable wages ("Wage Portion") 40% to penalties and 40% to interest ("Non-Wage Portion.).
 The Wage Portion is subject to withholdings and will be reported on IRS W-2 Forms.
 Defendant will separately pay employer payroll taxes it owes on the Wage Portion.
 The Individual PAGA Payments are counted as penalties rather than wages for tax purposes.
 The Administrator will report the Individual PAGA Payments and the Non-Wage Portions of the Individual Class Payments on IRS 1099 Forms.

 Although Plaintiff and Defendant have agreed to these allocations, neither side is giving you any advice on whether your Payments are taxable or how much you might owe in taxes.
-You are responsible for paying all taxes (including penalties and interest on back taxes) on any Payments received from the proposed Settlement.
+You are responsible for paying all taxes (including penalties and interest on back taxes) on any payments received from the proposed Settlement.
 You should consult a tax advisor if you have any questions about the tax consequences of the proposed Settlement.

 Need to Promptly Cash Payment Checks.
 The front of every check issued for Individual Class Payments and Individual PAGA Payments will show the date when the check expires (the void date).
-If you don't cash it by the void date, your check will be automatically cancelled, and the monies will be deposited with the California Controller's Unclaimed Property Fund in your name.

-If the monies represented by your check is sent to the Controller's Unclaimed Property, you should consult the rules of the Fund for instructions on how to retrieve your money.
+If you don't cash it by the void date, your check Questions?
+Contact the Settlement Administrator toll free at 1 (888) 433-0356 will be automatically cancelled, and the monies will be deposited with the California Controller's Unclaimed Property Fund in your name.
+If the payment represented by your check is sent to the Controller's Unclaimed Property Fund, you should consult the rules of the Fund for instructions on how to retrieve your money.

-f.
 Requests for Exclusion from the Class Settlement (Opt-Outs).
-You will be treated as a Participating Class Member, participating fully in the Class Settlement, unless you notify the Administrator in writing, not later than, that you wish to opt-out.
+You will be treated as a Participating Class Member, participating fully in the Settlement, unless you notify the Administrator in writing, not later than December 18, 2023, that you wish to opt-out.
 The easiest way to notify the Administrator is to send a written and signed Request for Exclusion by the Response Deadline.
-The Request for Exclusion should be a letter from a Class Member or his/her representative setting forth a Class Member's name, present address, telephone number, and a simple statement electing to be excluded from the Settlement.
+The Request for Exclusion should be a letter from a you or your representative setting forth your name, present address, telephone number, and a simple statement electing to be excluded from the Settlement.
 Excluded Class Members (i.e., Non-Participating Class Members) will not receive Individual Class Payments, but will preserve their rights to personally pursue wage and hour claims against Defendant.